 Professor Secunda is the past national Chair of the Association of American Law Schools Sections on Employee Benefits and Executive Compensation, Labor Relations and Employment Law, and Employment Discrimination Law.
 He is an elected member of the American Law Institute (ALI), serving on the Members Consultative Group for the Restatement of Employment Law, and was recently inducted into the National Academy of Social Insurance (NASI).
 He is also a contributing editor of the Workplace Prof Blog, a member of the executive board of the U.S. Branch of the International Society for Labor and Social Security Law, and a Research Fellow at the New York University Center for Labor and Employment Law.
 He is also the co-author of numerous amicus briefs in labor, employment, and benefit law cases, and a frequent commentator in the national and Wisconsin media and press on labor, employment, benefit, and education law issues.

 Special Recognitions: Order of the Coif, Appointed to DOL's ERISA Advisory Council, Elected Member of the National Academy of Social Insurance (NASI), Elected Member of the American Law Institute (ALI), Distinguished Service Award for Southeastern Association of Law Schools (SEALS), and Honorary Lifetime Member of SEALS

-Extra Curricular: Blogging and Tweeting, Philadelphia Professional Sports, Tennis, and Golden Retrievers
+Extra Curricular: Blogging and Tweeting, Philadelphia Professional Sports, Running, and Golden Retrievers